Eucile/galactic-calculator-test/README.md

   1. Input: (1)
   2. Output: (11.86)

-6. The program will calculate how many years a user is expected to live on each planet, using a life expectancy value that they supply.
+6. The program will calculate how many years a user is expected to live on each planet respectively, using a life expectancy value that they supply.
   1. Input: (79)
   2. Output: (79 - (calculated solar age))